Oral Conscious Sedation

 THIS IS NOT IV SEDATION.

 Do you experience high levels of anxiety when visiting the dentist?
 You may be a candidate for Conscious Sedation Dentistry.
-Dr. Woods and Dr. Wiedower are Board Certified to administer oral conscious sedation.
+Dr. Matthew Woods and Dr. Jennifer Woods are Board Certified to administer oral conscious sedation.

 Oral Conscious Sedation Dentistry